-The Executive Office of Environmental Affairs released the Massachusetts Climate Change Adaptation Report that offers a comprehensive overview of observed and predicted changes to Massachusetts’ climate and the anticipated impacts of and potential adaptation strategies to prepare for climate change.
+The Massachusetts Executive Office of Energy and Environmental Affairs released the Massachusetts Climate Change Adaptation Report that offers a comprehensive overview of observed and predicted changes to Massachusetts’ climate and the anticipated impacts of and potential adaptation strategies to prepare for climate change.
 Massachusetts Climate Change Adaptation Report was prepared by EEA and the 34-member Climate Change Adaptation Advisory Committee established under the Global Warming Solutions Act of 2008.
 MassWildlife was one of the agency members on the Advisory Council.

 BioMap2; Conserving Massachusetts Biodiversity in a Changing World released by MassWildlife.
 BioMap2 designed to guide strategic biodiversity conservation in Massachusetts over the next decade by focusing land protection and stewardship on the areas that are most critical for ensuring the long-term persistence of rare and other native species and their habitats, exemplary natural communities, and a diversity of ecosystems.
 BioMap2 is also designed to include the habitats and species of conservation concern identified in the State Wildlife Action Plan.
 Finally, BioMap 2 includes information on ecologically resistant and resilient ecosystems to better address anticipated effects of climate change.